 LEADERSHIP

 Hungarian scouting has a well-established system of leadership training.
-At each level (patrol leader, platoon, scoutmaster), young people take part in the Association’s 10-day camp for their specific cohort and level, in Fillmore, NY, as well as follow-up local training weekends.
+At each level (patrol leader, platoon, scoutmaster), young people participate in the Association’s 10-day camp for their specific cohort and level in Fillmore, NY, as well as follow-up local training weekends.

-WHAT IS THE HUNGARIAN SCOUT ASSOCIATIN IN EXTERIS (KMCSSZ)?
+WHAT IS THE HUNGARIAN SCOUT ASSOCIATION IN EXTERIS (KMCSSZ)?

-The Hungarian Scout Association in Exteris has been operating for nearly 75 years in the service of Hungarian youth around the world.
-Headquartered in New Jersey, it has five districts (I. Western Europe, II.
-South America , III.
-USA & Venezuela, IV.
-Australia, V. Canada).
-The Association has approximately 4,000 members in 70 troops, in 11 different countries..
+The Hungarian Scout Association in Exteris has been operating for 79 years.
+It serves Hungarian youth living outside the borders of the Carpathian Basin.
+It is headquartered in New Jersey, United States, and has five districts: I. Europe, II.
+South America, III.
+USA and Venezuela, IV.
+Australia, V. Canada.
+The KMCSSZ has nearly 3,000 members worldwide, with 66 troops in 14 countries.

 WHY IS SCOUTING GOOD FOR YOUR CHILD?